ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 In this directory path two folders will be created, a `logs` folder and a `models` folder that will contain subfolders for each specific training experiment with the structure of the form `name/YYYYMMDD_HHMMSS` where `YYYYMMDD_HHMMSS` denotes the date and time when the experiment was performed with a particular `name` specified in the configuration file.
 Each subfolder in the `logs` directory will contain three `json` files:
 * `train_results.json` containing the training loss evolution. if the labels where normalized or standardized the training loss here will be also normalized or standardized i.e. it will not have physical units.
-* `train_eval_results.json` containing the training loss evolution in physical units (i.e. with normalization or standardization removed if they where applied).
+* `train_eval_results.json` containing the training loss evolution in physical units (i.e. with normalization or standardization removed if they were applied).
-* `valid_results.json` containing the validation loss evolution in physical units (i.e. with normalization or standardization removed if they where applied).
+* `valid_results.json` containing the validation loss evolution in physical units (i.e. with normalization or standardization removed if they were applied).
 Each subfolder in the `models` directory will contain the saved best trained model in `.pth` format.